mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

-The 300T uses the characteristic hull form of most Mainstrider ships, said by some to resemble ‘the ungodly child of a Gazelle-class close escort and a subsidised merchant’.
+The 300T uses the characteristic hull form of most Mainstrider ships, said by some to resemble ‘the ungodly child of a Gazelle-class close escort and a subsidized merchant’.
 When landed, the vessel sits on its secondary cargo units and short landing legs deployed from the sides of the forward lower hull.
 Entry to the ship is at the rear of the main cargo area for loading and at the front of the lower hull for personnel.